gardendb/gardendb/README.md

 However, if there are multiple gardendb db files then each of those db files may have one (1) running gardendb instances per db file.
 In other words, each gardendb db file is independent of each other.

-## Mulit-Version Concurrent Control in GardendDB
+## Multi-Version Concurrent Control in GardendDB

 Distributed synchronized gardendb nodes may be added in the future since revision ids are baked into GardenDB.